floragunncom/search-guard-docs/_content/_docs_roles_permissions/runtime_privilege_evaluation.md

 - The `ignore_unauthorized` mode is enabled.

 - One of the supported operations is executed.
-Search Guard supports operations of Elasticsearch/OpenSearch which support index patterns or operate on all indices on the cluster.
+Search Guard supports operations of Elasticsearch which support index patterns or operate on all indices on the cluster.
 Furthermore, Search Guard provides configuration options to control what operations shall be affected by the `ignore_unauthorized` mode. <!-- See TODO for details. -->

 <!--
 | Name | Rest endpoint | Action |